keras-team/keras/README.md

 existing `tf.keras` code, change the `keras` imports to `keras_core`, make sure that your calls to `model.save()` are using the up-to-date `.keras` format, and you're done.

-If your `tf.keras` model does not include custom compoments, you can start running it on top of JAX or PyTorch immediately.
+If your `tf.keras` model does not include custom components, you can start running it on top of JAX or PyTorch immediately.

 If it does include custom components (e.g. custom layers or a custom `train_step()`), it is usually possible to convert it to a backend-agnostic implementation in just a few minutes.